Health and Care Professions

 Career:

-Fay has an interdisciplinary background, she began with degrees in Sports and Exercise Science (BSc) and Sports and Exercise Science Physiology (MSc), before completing a PhD in Biomedical Physics at Exeter where she focussed her research on the spine and back pain.
+Fay has an interdisciplinary background.
+She began with degrees in Sports and Exercise Science (BSc) and Sports and Exercise Science Physiology (MSc) before completing a PhD in Biomedical Physics at Exeter, where she focused her research on the spine and back pain.

-After completing her PhD in 2019, Fay relocated to the West Midlands where she took a combined role in the NHS as a Senior Research Assistant in Rheumatology, and a Bone Density Technician in an Osteoporosis Service.
-Her role in the osteoporosis service gained her experience in Fracture Liaison services and she led clinical audits, staff training and quality and assurance within the technical team.
+After completing her PhD in 2019, Fay relocated to the West Midlands where she took a combined role in the NHS as a Senior Research Assistant in Rheumatology and a Bone Density Technician in an Osteoporosis Service.
+Through her role in the osteoporosis service Fay gained experience in Fracture Liaison Services and led clinical audits, staff training, and quality and assurance within the technical team.

-Fay returned to Exeter as Post-Doctoral Research Fellow in 2021 to work on an NIHR ARC funded project called the FLEXI Study (FaLls EXercise Implementation).
-Fay has continued involvement with this project in her Lectureship role, supporting publication and dissemination through international conferences (e.g. World Falls Congress, EU Falls Fesitival, European Implementaiton Collaborative).
+Fay returned to Exeter as a Post-Doctoral Research Fellow in 2021 to work on the FLEXI Study (FaLls EXercise Implementation) study, funded by NIHR ARC).
+Fay continues to work with this project in her Lectureship role, supporting publication and dissemination through international conferences (e.g. World Falls Congress, EU Falls Festival, European Implementation Collaborative).